redroostertech/RRoostSDK/README.md

 ## Host Project Dependencies

 When building an app we typically want to include the following cocoapods as dpenedencies within the `host` application.
-We DO NOT include said dependencies as part of the cocoapod.
+We DO NOT include said dependencies as part of this cocoapod.

 ```ruby
 pod 'Alamofire'